ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

             return dict(ansible_facts=dict(ret))

-This code captures the date and time for remote machine using the ``setup`` module.
-The it calculates the difference between the captured time and the time of Ansible controller, returning the time delta in days, seconds and microseconds.
+This code checks the time on the controller, captures the date and time for remote machine using the ``setup`` module, and calculates the difference between the captured time and the local time, returning the time delta in days, seconds and microseconds.

 For practical examples of action plugins, see the source code for the `action plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/action>`_